 Budgeting of all City services and coordination of department budgeting and oversight, expenditure and revenue reporting.

-Auditing and reporting, preparation and/or coordination of state and federal reports, the Comprehensive Annual Financial Report (CAFR), quarterly reports to the City Finance Committee and other reports as requested.
+Auditing and reporting, preparation and/or coordination of state and federal reports, the Annual Comprehensive Financial Report (ACFR), quarterly reports to the City Finance Committee and other reports as requested.

 The Technology Resources Division is responsible for formatting and publishing all integrated communications content and administering the information technology program, comprised of: